Vibe Coding: Why Your AI-Built App Has No User

 Distribution plan.
 How will people discover this?
 What's the first 10-user plan?
 The first 100?

 You can ship a technically sound product without answering any of these questions.
-That's the trap.
+But that's the trap we’re trying to avoid.

 The Three Questions You Should Ask Before You Build